San Juan River Fishing Report & News

 Fisheads of the San Juan’s Tip of the Week

-The river is running at 310cfs, to meet demands for water downstream of the dam.
+The river is running at 350cfs, to meet demands for water downstream of the dam.
 It is running clear throughout the quality water and fishing well.
 The nymph fishing has been excellent with midge patterns, olive, gray and brown have been best.
 Keep your flies out of the moss beds by fishing lighter weights and move your indicator closer to your flies.
 These flows have the fish eating well on the surface!
 Try to be sneaky.
 Use small midge patterns in the mornings and your best baetis patterns in the afternoons.
 The fish will still eat some leech patterns and San Juan Worms natural colors have been best.
+Egg Patterns are working well in all colors.

 Techniques & Tips